surgical-vision/Chain-of-Gesture/README.md

 In this section, we present a short demonstration to get started with training COG.

 ### Datasets
-# download and prepare the dataset
+### Download and prepare the dataset
 We download the original data and extended error labels according to [[Kay Hutchinson et al.](https://github.com/UVA-DSA/ExecProc_Error_Analysis)].
-[Click here to view the LOSO folder](./dataset/setting_f1/LOSO)
+All data under leave-one-user-out setting are in the [LOSO folder](./dataset/setting_f1/LOSO).

 ### Train the model
 ```bash